Blobfolio/blob-common/blob-common/docs/WEBP.md

 ## common_get_webp_sister()

 This function returns the WebP counterpart for the image source provided (e.g. image1.jpeg -> image1.webp).
 If the WebP source does not exist, it will try to generate it.
+The source must be in JPEG, PNG, or GIF format.

 #### Arguments